hacklabza/iotserver/README.md

 ./manage.py createsuperuser
 ```

-## Deployment (Docker - Recommended)
+## Deployment (Docker)

 The recommended way to install the API and it's service dependancies is with docker, however the docker-compose config can also be used in development.
-I've found that this is best done if you're using a RPI 4 with a 64bit rasbian installation.
+I've found that this is best done if you're using a PC or Server.

+**Doesn't play well with RPi!**

 ### System Dependancies